xonixx/xonixx.github.io/parameterized_goals.md

 Despite the latter is more natural for a programmer, I settled on the former for the following reasons:

 1. It's much easier to parse.
 Remember, worse is better.
-2. The syntax of `Makesurefile` is design on purpose to be a valid shell syntax (though, the semantic can differ).
+2. The syntax of `Makesurefile` is designed on purpose to be a valid shell syntax (though, the semantic can differ).
 This gives a free syntax highlighting in IDEs and [on GitHub](https://github.com/xonixx/makesure/blob/main/Makesurefile).

 ![Makesurefile highlighting in IDE](parameterized_goals2.png)